 The fifth short film – another narrative music video, was created for the musician Grace Petrie.
 A Hell of a Good Time was based upon the life of the renowned physicist Richard Feynman and the relationship with his childhood sweetheart.

-Two more music videos are also in the pipeline for Bristol and Paris based bands.
+Her eighth and ninth films are also in the pipeline for Bristol and Paris based bands.

-With a PhD in Biological Sciences, Lucy has accumulated over a decade’s worth of experience in project management.
+With a PhD in Biological Sciences, Dr. Lucy Peel has accumulated over a decade’s worth of experience in project management.
 She has supervised many BSc and PhD students during this time, along with taking an active role in European wide projects such as AirProm.
 Working with people that speak different languages and bringing together people that have various areas of expertise is of great enjoyment for Lucy.

 With competitive and flexible prices, Lucy can help you to develop your project from any stage and assist in the scheduling and planning of any aspect of your work.